Science

 A level Chemistry

-Chemistry is about everything.
+Studying A Level chemistry is about everything.
 It is the central science that explains how the world around us works.
 It enables us to see patterns in the myriads of chemical reactions that occur in nature.
 In this course students will see how the laws of chemistry and the skills of today’s chemists have been used to achieve our present high standards of living.
-AS Chemistry is an exciting course that places emphasis on the application of knowledge and the usefulness of laboratory research.
+A Level Chemistry is an exciting course that places emphasis on the application of knowledge and the usefulness of laboratory research.

 Progress will be checked via Independent Study packs and end of unit tests.

-A-Level: three written examinations each 2 hours long, at end of two years.
+A-Level: three written examinations each 2 hours long, at the end of two years.

 There are 9 lessons over the two week timetable taught by 2 Chemistry specialist teachers.